Yup. You read the title correctly. I just won the Canadian bracket of the first 2021 Remote Duel Invitational Qualifiers piloting Prank-Kids.

 2 "Prank-Kids" monsters

-A "Prank-Kids" monster this card points to gains 1000 ATK.
-During your opponent's turn (Quick Effect): You can Tribute this card, then target 2 "Prank-Kids" cards with different names in your GY, except Link Monsters, add them to your hand, also "Prank-Kids" monsters you control cannot be destroyed by your opponent's card effects this turn.
-You can only use this effect of "Prank-Kids Bow-Wow-Bark" once per turn.
+If this card is Link Summoned: You can add 1 "Prank-Kids" Spell/Trap from your Deck to your hand.
+You can Tribute this card, then target 2 "Prank-Kids" cards with different names in your GY, except Link Monsters; add them to your hand.
+You can only use each effect of "Prank-Kids Dodo-Doodle-Doo" once per turn.

 2 "Prank-Kids" monsters